Sprint football

 Sprint football is a varsity sport played by United States colleges and universities, under standard American football rules.
 Participating institutions are members of either the Collegiate Sprint Football League (founded 1934) or the Midwest Sprint Football League (founded 2022).

-In sprint football, players must weigh less than 178 lb (81 kg) and have a minimum of 5% body fat to be eligible to play.
+In sprint football, players must weigh less than 183 lbs and have a minimum of 5% body fat to be eligible to play.
 The end result of these weight restrictions is an emphasis on speed and agility rather than on size and strength.

 Competition

-As of the current 2025 season, nine schools play in the CSFL and six in the Midwest Sprint Football League.
-Of the nine CSFL members, six are private universities (two being schools in the Ivy League) and two are national military academies.
+As of the upcoming 2026 season, 10 schools will play in the CSFL and five in the Midwest Sprint Football League.
+Of the 10 CSFL members, seven are private universities (two being schools in the Ivy League) and two are national military academies.
 All MSFL members are private institutions.
 CSFL member Mansfield University of Pennsylvania is the only state university or college currently playing sprint football.